Frequently Asked Questions

 A. As long as you or your family's financial situation remains essentially the same (income, number of family members, number enrolled in college), you may anticipate your Marist College Grant to remain as a part of your aid package.
 It is expected, however, that the amount of the loan in your aid package (undergraduate students) will increase each year.
 Students who continue to make satisfactory academic progress, demonstrate financial eligibility, and meet filing deadlines, will continue to receive assistance.

 Q. Is it possible to appeal the financial aid awarded?

-A. If your circumstances have changed or if you feel you have unusual family circumstances, such as: loss of employment, separation or divorce, or death of a parent, that are not adequately reflected on your aid application, you may appeal your award, in writing, by completing the Change of Financial Circumstances Form .
+A. If your circumstances have changed or if you feel you have unusual family circumstances, such as: loss of employment, separation or divorce, or death of a parent, that are not adequately reflected on your aid application, you may appeal your award, in writing, by contacting our office for a Change of Financial Circumstances Form.
 However, please be aware that funding is limited, and the strong possibility exists that we will not be able to increase your award.